 Read More: Dynamic Shoulder Stretches

 Warming up your back requires you to warm up the muscles as well as the joints, particularly your spine.
-It's important to use different movements to warm up your spine, such as forward and
+It's important to use different movements to warm up your spine, such as forward and backward bending and rotation.
+The spine is made to move in different ways, which is why you need different movements to warm it up.

 Read More: Stretches for the Latissimus Dorsi